 If you opt not to clear your pipes, you can also add swimming pool antifreeze to the pipes to prevent freezing.
 Finish by wrapping any exposed pipes with an insulating material.

 Swimming Pools may or may not be drained completely.
-If not drained completely, the water level should be lowered below the S.R.Smith Treo LED light and all water is drained from the wall fitting and conduit.
-Alternatively, the S.R.Smith Treo LED light may be removed completely, the conduit purged of all water, and a 1 1/2” NPT male plug with thread sealing tape may be used to close the wall fitting.
+If not drained completely, the water level should be lowered below the LED pool light and make sure that all water is drained from the wall fitting and conduit.

 NOTE - If water is trapped in conduit, damage may occur from freeze expansion.